 We will talk about the main issues related to costs.
 Also, choose a cooperation model that suits you.

-Four Models of Cooperation:
+Four models of cooperation:

 Employee – you work with a specialist you have hired to join your team.
 Such specialists are usually more involved in the work process and more loyal to the company.
 However, hiring developers comes with additional costs, such as payroll taxes, benefits, and various types of insurance.
-Read more about the additional costs here.

 Freelancer – you work with a specialist, but he is self-employed.
 He is not a permanent employee of a company.
 The work is done under a contract.
 Freelancers usually work on short-term projects that are not critical projects of the company.
 They do not have to pay taxes and bonuses like a regular employee.
 However, if the freelancer is in the same jurisdiction as the client, they must pay VAT.
 However, in the short term, freelancing is considered the cheapest option.